xinyawang/nba/README.md

 The implementation invovles creating a few extra filters and 2 shot themes(hexbin and scatter) to provide the more customized visualization you see on the shotchart.
-The autocomplete player search bar added below providing a list of players(image and name) in the suggestion list.
+The autocomplete player search bar provides a list of players(image and name) in the suggestion list.

 ## Getting Started